Purchasing A Travel Backpack

 Domestic Road Trips

-While road trips mostly take place on the road, they can lead you to the beautiful backcountry or to busy cities, so this category varies a bit.
-For this type of trip, you won't need all the fancy features of packs designed for air travel, but you still want a larger carrying capacity as well as easy access.
-For streamlined simplicity and optimal comfort, we love the Peak Design Travel Backpack.
+While road trips mostly take place on the road, they can lead you to the beautiful backcountry or busy cities, so the perfect bag for this style of travel can vary as much as your destination.
+However, you spend most of your time in the car during road trips, and you won't need all the fancy features of packs designed for air travel, but you may still want a larger carrying capacity as well as easy access.

 Types of Travel Backpacks